swaroopjcse/lab02/README.md

 }
 ```

 You have already seen this code in class.
-Go ahead and start docker (by clicking the ")
+Go ahead and start docker (by turning on the button under "Assignment Fetcher") and click "